Terrence Malick: 1969–1978: Film debut and acclaim

-Days of Heaven

 Malick's second film was the Paramount-produced Days of Heaven, about a love triangle that develops in the farm country of the Texas Panhandle in the early 20th century.
 Production began in the fall of 1976 in Alberta, Canada.
 The film was mostly shot during the golden hour, with primarily natural light.
-Much like Malick's first feature, Days of Heaven had a lengthy and troubled production, with several members of the production crew quitting before shooting was finished, mainly due to disagreements over Malick's idiosyncratic directorial style.
-The film likewise had a troubled post-production phase, as Billy Weber and Malick spent two years editing, during which they experimented with unconventional editing and voice-over techniques once they realized the picture they had set out to make would not fully work.
+Much like Malick's first feature, Days of Heaven had a lengthy and troubled production, with several members of the production crew quitting before shooting was finished, mainly due to disagreements with Malick's idiosyncratic directorial style.
+The film likewise had a troubled post-production phase.
+Billy Weber and Malick spent two years editing it, during which they experimented with unconventional editing and voice-over techniques once they realized the picture they had set out to make would not fully work.

 Days of Heaven was finally released in 1978 to mostly positive responses from critics.
 Its cinematography was widely praised, although some found its story lackluster.
 In The New York Times, Harold C. Schonberg wrote that it "is full of elegant and striking photography; and it is an intolerably artsy, artificial film."
-However, it later won the Academy Award for Best Cinematography and the prize for Best Director at the 1979 Cannes Film Festival.
-Days of Heaven has since grown in stature, having been voted one of the 50 greatest American films ever made in a 2015 critics' poll published by BBC.
+It won the Academy Award for Best Cinematography and the prize for Best Director at the 1979 Cannes Film Festival.
+Its reputation has since improved, having been voted one of the 50 greatest American films ever made in a 2015 critics' poll published by the BBC.

-Hiatus

 Following the release of Days of Heaven, Malick began developing a project for Paramount, titled Q, that explored the origins of life on earth.
 During pre-production, he suddenly moved to Paris and disappeared from public view for years.
-During this time, he wrote a number of screenplays, including The English Speaker, about Josef Breuer's analysis of Anna O.; adaptations of Walker Percy's novel The Moviegoer and Larry McMurtry's The Desert Rose; a script about Jerry Lee Lewis; and a stage adaptation of the Japanese film Sansho the Bailiff which was to be directed by Polish filmmaker Andrzej Wajda, in addition to continuing work on the Q script.
-Although Q has never been made, Malick's work for the project provided material for his later film The Tree of Life and eventually became the basis for Voyage of Time.
-Jack Fisk, a longtime production designer on the director's films, said that Malick was shooting film during this time as well.
+During this time, he wrote a number of screenplays, including The English Speaker, about Josef Breuer's analysis of Anna O.; adaptations of Walker Percy's novel The Moviegoer and Larry McMurtry's The Desert Rose; a script about Jerry Lee Lewis; and a stage adaptation of the Japanese film Sansho the Bailiff that was to be directed by Polish filmmaker Andrzej Wajda, in addition to continuing work on the Q script.
+Although Q has never been made, Malick's work on the project provided material for his film The Tree of Life and eventually became the basis for Voyage of Time.
+Jack Fisk, a longtime production designer on Malick's films, has said Malick was shooting film during this time as well.